-Туре Pro oof

-Legal Marriage • An official marriage license;

-• Court or church records;

-• Marital Status and Family Profile Document

-issued by the Navajo Nation; Tribal Family Census Card issued by the Bureau of Indian Affairs; Marriage license issued by the Navajo Office of Vital Records; or Phone contacts with an official Agency or Court.
+Type Proof Legal Marriage An official marriage license; Court or church records; Marital Status and Family Profile Document issued by the Navajo Nation; Tribal Family Census Card issued by the Bureau of Indian Affairs; Marriage license issued by the Navajo Office of Vital Records; or Phone contacts with an official Agency or Court.
 NOTE Social Security (SSA) or SSI benefit records cannot be used for proof of legal marriage.
-Common Law Marriage The legality of a common law marriage depends on whether the marriage was established in another state or under Navajo law: When established in another state: The eligibility worker asks the customer for a written statement that has all of the following details: The city and state where the common law marriage was established; The dates the couple lived in that city and state where the common law marriage was established; and The reason that the couple believes the common law marriage is valid.
-The eligibility worker submits a Policy Clarification Request to see if the common-law marriage meets legal requirements.
-When established under Navajo law: A marriage license issued by the Navajo Office of Vital Records verifies a valid common-law marriage under Navajo law, and is legal under Arizona law.
-Accept the person's statement unless it is questionable.
+Common Law Marriage established outside Arizona A completed Customer Statement - Common Law Marriage (DE-119) form.
+Divorced Accept the person's statement unless it is questionable.
 For example, when a customer previously claimed to be married but later claims to be divorced or widowed, ask for proof of the divorce or death.